The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres: Evaluation and Analysis

 \subsection{Binary Moralization Classification}

-Fig. \ref{fig:results} summarizes results on the test set across all prompting conditions for the binary moralization classification task.
+Fig. \ref{fig:results} summarizes results on the test set across all prompting conditions for the binary moralization classification task (detailed classification results for each model, including precision and recall scores, are displayed in the Appendix, Table \ref{tab:a} to \ref{tab:f}).
 Performance differences are generally small; detailed prompts yield the most consistent gains above the basic version, underscoring that a clear, structured definition of moralization is crucial.
 Among models, Cohere attains the best F1 scores, followed by the ensemble model (majority vote of all five models); Claude and Mistral lag behind.
-Notably, few-shot examples and forced explanations do not consistently improve accuracy, suggesting that moralization requires deeper pragmatic reasoning than these techniques capture.
-Error analysis shows a precision–recall trade-off: detailed prompts reduce false positives ($\uparrow$ precision, $\downarrow$ recall), while example-enriched prompts reduce false negatives ($\uparrow$ recall, $\downarrow$ precision).
-No single configuration dominates; the choice depends on whether recall (e.g. for monitoring or detection systems) or precision (e.g. for analytical research tasks) is prioritized.
+Notably, few-shot examples and forced explanations do not consistently improve performance, suggesting that moralization requires deeper pragmatic reasoning than these techniques capture.
+Error analysis shows a precision-recall trade-off: detailed prompts reduce false positives ($\uparrow$ precision, $\downarrow$ recall), while example-enriched prompts reduce false negatives ($\uparrow$ recall, $\downarrow$ precision).
+In practical applications, the choice therefore depends on whether recall (e.g. for monitoring or detection systems) or precision (e.g. for analytical research tasks) is prioritized.